emidoots/emidoots.com/content/2024/coming-out.md

 images: ["/img/2024/emi_new.jpg"]
 description: "Have you ever wondered what a professional silicon valley software engineer hides for 15 years of their life?
 In this article you can find out."
 ---

+# Important

+**Coworker?
+Friend?
+Peer?
+See my [about page](/about) instead!**

+The below article is kept for historical purposes as a statement, but I am an evolving person so some of what is written below may be inaccurate today. :)

+## Coming out

 For the past 15 years of my life, I haven't been able to address or speak to a core part of who I was born as.